 Heaters are not dryers or tables – don’t dry clothes or store objects on top of your heater.
 Plug space heaters directly into wall outlets and never into an extension cord or power strip.
 Always unplug your electric space heater when not in use.

-Buy only heaters evaluated by a nationally recognized laboratory, such as Underwriters Laboratories (UL).
-Check to make sure it has a thermostat control mechanism, and will switch off automatically if the heater falls over.
+Buy only heaters evaluated by a nationally recognized laboratory, such as Underwriters Laboratories (UL) – make sure you only choose the best rated propane heaters.
+Check if it has a thermostat control mechanism, and will switch off automatically if the heater falls over.

 Check out this video on portable heater fire safety from FEMA.